bixb922/viper-examples/README.md

 Be aware: Some architectures may reject ptr32 access of pointers that are not multiple of four.
 Accessing odd bytes will most probably crash the program, no way to trap that as an exception.

 # Viper function parameters and return values
-From the point of view of the caller, viper functions behave just like any other MicroPython function.
+From the point of view of the caller, viper functions behave just like any other MicroPython functions.
 The workings of the viper variables is hidden from the caller.

 For integer parameters, use the `int` or `uint` type hint to get automatic conversion to a viper int.
 The conversion is done internally by MicroPython using the `int()` or `uint()` cast operator respectively.